You just spent an hour or so aerating your lawn and now you’re looking for answers to a question like can I mow right after aerating?

-No, it’s a bad idea to mow directly after aerating.
-That’s because aeration establishes holes in compacted soil for water, air, and other essential nutrients to reach the roots zone.
-So if you mow just after aerating, the soil plugs collected from the ground will fill up these holes and prevent the essential nutrients, water, and oxygen from reaching the roots.
+No, don’t mow directly after aerating.
+This is because aeration forms holes in compacted soil for water, air, and other essential nutrients to reach the root zone.
+So if you mow right after aerating, soil plugs collected from the ground fill up these holes preventing essential nutrients, water, and oxygen from reaching the roots.

 How Soon Can I Mow After Aerating?

 It’s advisable to mow your freshly aerated lawn at least one week after aerating.
-You do this because mowing immediately after aerating reverses the aeration’s effects.
+You do this because if you mow or lawn immediately after aerating, you reverse the aeration’s effects.